-- To provide a stable and progressive programme of high-quality information, advice and guidance that allows students to make fully informed choices about their future. - To ensure teaching colleagues involved in the delivery of the Careers programme are trained and have up to date and appropriate teaching resources.

-- To guide students successfully through the application processes for their chosen post-secondary pathways. - To ensure the best transition for each student at 13+, 16+ and 18+ - To provide an open and helpful environment for students to seek relevant, up-todate information and help about any aspect of careers or work experience. - To manage a structured approach to work experience, providing students with meaningful workplace learning, and both students and parents with the information they require.
+- To provide a stable and progressive programme of high-quality information, advice and guidance that allows students to make fully informed choices about their future. - To ensure teaching colleagues involved in the delivery of the Careers programme are trained and have up to date and appropriate teaching resources. - To guide students successfully through the application processes for their chosen post-secondary pathways. - To ensure the best transition for each student at 13+, 16+ and 18+ - To provide an open and helpful environment for students to seek relevant, up-todate information and help about any aspect of careers or work experience. - To manage a structured approach to work experience, providing students with meaningful workplace learning, and both students and parents with the information they require.

-2.3 Statutory Requirements and Expectations
+2.3 Statutory requirements and expectations

-The School is committed to fulfilling its statutory duties in relation to pupil entitlement and CEIAG provision, informed by the statutory guidance (January 2023).
+The School is committed to fulfilling its statutory duties in relation to pupil entitlement and CEIAG provision.
 Guidance material kept in the Library will be regularly reviewed and maintained in liaison with library staff (in line with the 1997 Education Act).
 In line with the 2010 Equality Act and the school's policies on EDI, SEND and protected characteristics, impartial advice will be presented to students.
-The School recognises the guidelines for good practice inherent in the Gatsby Benchmarks (revised autumn 2024) as well as the diverse needs of pupils as members of an international school community.
+The School recognises the guidelines for good practice inherent in the Gatsby Benchmarks as well as the diverse needs of pupils as members of an international school community.
 The School holds gold accreditation of the Quality in Careers Standard via CareerMark.

-3. Learner Entitlement
+3. Learner entitlement